-Six trees are in good condition, five fair, and one in poor shape which is incense cedar #189 (Chart 2).
+Nine trees are in good condition, five fair, and one coast live oak is in very poor shape (#979 has failed and destroyed the fence) (Chart 2).

 Expected Impact Level

 Impact level defines how a tree may be affected by construction activity and proximity to the tree, and is described as low, moderate, or high.
 The following scale defines the impact rating: